-Recently, I noted that my mystery snails finished all the vegetables few hours after putting them in the tank.
+I recently noted that my mystery snails had finished all the vegetables a few hours after putting them in the tank.
 At first, I thought I was feeding them less and kept increasing the portion.
-However, I later realized they were getting really fat and taking longer to get out of their shell.
+However, I later realized they were getting fat and taking longer to come out of their shells.
 This brought me to the question, can mystery snails overeat?

 Although mystery snails are scavengers, feeding them on just any type of food can harm them.
-For example onion family plants like garlic, onion, shallot, leeks, and chives can kill mystery snails.
+For example, the onion family plants like garlic, onion, shallot, leeks, and chives can kill them.

 Bigger mystery snails will eat more than small ones.
 So, you should check not to underfeed them.
 You will also put more food in a new tank compared with a tank with algae, plants, and biofilm.

-You can also tell that your mystery snails are overeating by observing their size.
-Usually, snails that overeat tends to get fat faster and even becomes difficult to fit in their shell.
-You should be concerned if your mystery snail is not moving at all.
+You can also tell that mystery snails are overeating by observing their size.
+Usually, snails that overeat tend to get fat faster and will even have difficulties when trying to fit in their shells.
+However, you should be concerned if a mystery snail is not moving at all due to weight issues.